 I was recently asked how the installed flow characteristic of an equal percentage valve in a system that includes a significant amount of pipe or other pressure-consuming elements “magically” becomes a linear, or approximately linear, installed flow characteristic.

-In the past, bulk storage systems have been used to house nitrogen on-site at the manufacturing plants, but this method of storage can result in a significant loss in revenue when all is said and done.
+In the past, bulk storage systems have been used to house nitrogen on-site at the manufacturing plants, but this method of storage can result in a significant loss in revenue.
 So, what is the solution for plant owners?
 The answer begins with in-house nitrogen generation systems.
+Learn more.

 Liquid choked flow in control valves results in either flashing, or more often, cavitation.